The hidden structure of innovation networks: Materials and methods

-The number of neighbors of node $i$ is captured by the degree $k_i=\sum_{j=1}^Na_{ij}$.
-From it, we can compute the average degree $\bar{k}=N^{-1}\sum_{i=1}^Nk_i$ and the degree standard deviation $\sigma_k=\sqrt{N^{-1}\sum_{i=1}^N\left(k_i-\bar{k}\right)^2}$, the ratio of which quantifies the relative dispersion of collaborations: values of the coefficient of variation $\text{CV}=\sigma_k/\bar{k}$ exceeding $1$ indicate that the first moment is not representative of the distribution or, equivalently, that such a distribution can be considered as representing a heterogeneous system.
+from it, we can compute the average degree $\bar{k}=N^{-1}\sum_{i=1}^Nk_i$ and the degree standard deviation $\sigma_k=\sqrt{N^{-1}\sum_{i=1}^N\left(k_i-\bar{k}\right)^2}$, the ratio of which quantifies the relative dispersion of collaborations: values of the coefficient of variation $\text{CV}=\sigma_k/\bar{k}$ exceeding $1$ indicate that the first moment is not representative of the distribution or, equivalently, that such a distribution can be considered as representing a heterogeneous system.
 The concentration of connectivity can be further assessed by computing the Nakamoto index, i.e. the minimum number of nodes, ranked by degree, required to account for the $51\%$ of the total number of connections~\cite{srinivasan2017quantifying, Lin2022WeightedLightning}: smaller values indicate more unequal distributions dominated by few hubs.

 The extent to which a collaboration network is cohesive can, instead, be quantified by computing the average clustering coefficient $\bar{c}=N^{-1}\sum_{i=1}^Nc_i$, where

 with $t_i=\sum_{j=1}^N\sum_{k(>j)}a_{ij}a_{jk}a_{ki}$ indicating the number of triangles incident to node $i$.